kedro-org/kedro/docs/source/visualisation/share_kedro_viz.md

 ## Update and install the dependencies

-Kedro-Viz requires specific minimum versions of `fsspec` and `kedro` to deploy your project.
+Kedro-Viz requires specific minimum versions of `fsspec` and `kedro` to publish your project.

 You can ensure you have these correct versions by updating the `requirements.txt` file in the `src` folder of the Kedro project to the following: